Hamza Haq: Career

 Haq started his career with roles on various television series, before taking on roles in feature films.
 As an actor, his work has included the television series Quantico and limited series The Indian Detective.
 He was also the host for the children's television series Look Kool.

 At the 6th Canadian Screen Awards in 2018, he received a nomination for Best Performance in a Guest Role in a Drama Series for an appearance on This Life, and in 2019 he received the Star award from the Mosaic International South Asian Film Festival.

 In 2020, he assumed the lead role in the television series Transplant, and had a supporting role in Philippe Falardeau's film My Salinger Year.

 In his year-end review of television in 2020, critic John Doyle of The Globe and Mail named Haq as having given one of the year's best performances in Canadian television.
 The industry trade magazine Playback also named Haq as Canadian television's breakout star of 2020.

 Haq won the award for Best Actor in a Drama Series for Transplant at the 9th Canadian Screen Awards in 2021 and at the 10th Canadian Screen Awards in 2022.
+In 2023, he won the Canadian Screen Award for Best Lead Performer in Drama Series.

+Following the end of Transplant, Haq was announced as playing Tommy Hawley, a man suspected of involvement in a criminal smuggling ring, in the forthcoming Crave crime drama series Underbelly.